Weight Watchers: Join The Healthy Free Cash Flow Company

 The Belgian connection

-In 1989 the Belgian families Wittouck and Ullens (united in the holding company Artal) should their shares in sugar company Tiense Suiker to Suedzucker AG (OTCPK: OTCPK:SUEZF).
+In 1989 the Belgian families Wittouck and Ullens (united in the holding company Artal) sold their shares in sugar company Tiense Suiker to Suedzucker AG (OTCPK: OTCPK:SUEZF).
 10 years later Artal took over Weight Watchers from Heinz in a $735 million leveraged buyout.
 Artal put down $224 million in the deal and the company financed the rest of the acquisition with debt.

-Artal was advised by Raymond Debbane, who runs Invus Group, an investment firm headquartered in Manhattan and who is still chairman of the Board at Weight Watchers.
+Artal was advised by Raymond Debbane, who runs Invus Group, an investment firm headquartered in Manhattan, and who is still chairman of the Board at Weight Watchers.
 In 2001, only two years after purchasing the company, Debbane organized an initial public offering for Weight Watchers in which Artal sold enough shares to recoup its initial investment and get a significant return.

 Artal is still the main shareholder (with almost 46% of the shares) of Weight Watchers.